datavillage-me/developer-documentation/docs/index.md

 ---

 # Datavillage Documentation
-Learn how to use Datavillage to combine data with partners and run AI algorithms without disclosing it.
+Learn how to use Datavillage to combine data with partners and apply AI algorithms without disclosing sensitive information.

 <grid class="grid1">